-Meanwhile, John drives one of the family’s cars to do things like use his parents’ bank card to withdraw cash from an ATM and to buy things that he wants.
+Meanwhile, John drives one of the family’s cars to withdraw cash from an ATM (by using his parents’ bank card) and to buy things that he wants.
 He also gets lonely and invites an online friend over to the home, so that they can meet in person for the first time.
 The friend, who’s about the same age as John, is named Peter (played by Ben O’Brien), and he’s told the same story about why John is alone in the house.

 John drives Peter in the family car multiple times, such as when they go to a store and when John goes to a bank ATM to get more cash.
 Peter doesn’t seem the least bit concerned that John (who definitely does not look old enough to drive) will be caught illegally driving.
 It’s just more ridiculousness on display.
 Peter’s parents are barely mentioned, but apparently, he has the type of freedom where he can just go over to a stranger’s home to spend the night whenever he wants, without his parents wanting to know where he’s going and who will be with him.

 At John’s house, Peter and John spend time playing video games, goofing around, and doing a dangerous underwater experiment in the house’s swimming pool.
 They each try to hold the other down underwater for as long as possible.
 At one point, it looks like John might actually drown Peter.